 @SuppressWarnings("removal").
 The suppression of removal warnings, which indicate use of terminally deprecated elements, is discouraged, but it is permitted because the effect of removing such elements in a future Java SE release will be immediately and abundantly clear to developers (their programs will fail to recompile).
 In contrast, a preview language feature could be changed in a source-compatible but not behaviorally-compatible manner in a future Java SE release; programs which used the feature would recompile successfully, but have a different meaning.
 In effect, the future of a preview language feature is less predictable than the future of a terminally deprecated program element.
 Accordingly, the risk of using a preview language feature is higher than the risk of using a terminally deprecated program element, so the warning message for a preview feature is stiffer.

-javadoc in JDK $N support the preview language features of Java SE $N only if
+jshell in JDK $N support the preview language features and APIs of Java SE $N only if

 --enable-preview is specified at startup.

-When the preview VM features of Java SE $N are enabled (
+When the preview features of Java SE $N are enabled (

 $N must be the Java SE Platform release to which the JVM implementation conforms.
 Only a JVM implementation which conforms to Java SE $N may support the preview features defined by Java SE $N. (It is extremely unlikely that a JVM implementation for Java SE $N+1 would want to support the preview features defined by Java SE $N.)